-The Compensation Advisory Committee, headed by independent outside director Masafumi Nogimori as Chairman and comprising six members, including four independent outside directors (Masafumi Nogimori, Tsunehiro Nakayama, Shinichiro Ito, and Eriko Kawai), President and Chief Executive Officer Masanobu Komoda, and one internal director (Yasuo Onozawa), meets on matters pertaining to the compensation of managing directors.
+The Compensation Advisory Committee, headed by independent outside director Tsunehiro Nakayama as Chairman and comprising six members, including four independent outside directors (Tsunehiro Nakayama, Shinichiro Ito, Eriko Kawai, and Mami Indo), President and Chief Executive Officer Takashi Ueda, and one internal director (Makoto Tokuda), meets on matters pertaining to the compensation of managing directors.
+The committee met three times in fiscal 2022 and all committee members were in attendance on each occasion.